enel-gdh-educational/katacoda-scenarios/microservices/step1.md

 - Edit the script "client.py" and fill the function with the right ip address of your pod.

-- Run the python function that calls the predict api
+- Run the python client that calls the predict API

 ```
 python3 client.py